Farman24476/Bus-Booking-Management-System-2024/README.md

 # Bus-Booking Management System for Karma Transport

-Developed a user-friendly website using **HTML, CSS, JavaScript, and PHP** that enables online ticket booking, passenger account management, and administrative oversight of routes and drivers.

----

 ## Project Overview

 This project digitizes and automates the traditional bus-booking process, making it more accessible and efficient for both passengers and administrators.